 - The process is easy to adapt and comes at no additional cost to the program

-Basqet by Healthbit Corp is your neighbourhood-based online marketplace to get free delivery from farmers markets for personalized nutrition.
+Basqet by Healthbit Corp is your neighborhood-based online marketplace to get free delivery from farmers markets for personalized nutrition.
 Basqet’s offering has expanded into major cities within the Toronto and GTA region.
 Their products range from organic bread, dairy, meats and much more!

 - Home delivery saves you time and the hassle of shopping